segmentio/segment-docs/src/connections/event-delivery.md

 ---
-title: "How do I check if data is successfully being delivered to my destination?"
+title: How do I check if data is being delivered to a destination?
 ---

 ## Overview